Bonita Springs, Florida Therapists

 Life in Bonita Springs

-Bonita Springs was ranked number eight on a list of 25 great places to retire nationwide, published by Forbes Magazine.
+Bonita Springs was ranked on a list of 25 great places to retire nationwide, published by Forbes Magazine.
 Many retirees have answered the siren call of living in southwest Florida areas like Lee County.
 As a result, the average resident age in Bonita Springs is relatively high at 57.4 years, compared with an average of 42.1 years statewide.

 One of the factors that draws retirees and others to life in Bonita Springs is the relatively low crime rate.
 The total crime rate in Bonita Springs is nearly half what it is nationwide and across the state of Florida, and the same pattern holds true within the categories of property crime and violent crime.